-DWG quotas have differed only by ~100,000 lb over time, with a quota increase occurring in 2012 due the Generic Annual Catch Limit (ACL) amendment.
-The quota subsequently decreased over the next four years and has since remained at 1.024 mp.
-The GG quota had a significant decrease 1.310 million pound (mp) decrease in 2011 following a stock assessment.
-Small quota increases occurred each year from 2012 to 2015.
+After the 2012 quota increases, DWG, TF, and SWG had modest changes to the quotas, typically increasing or decreasing by only a few percentages.
+Both RG and GG had more frequent quota changes of greater percentages over time.
+The GG quota had a significant decrease of 1.310 million pounds (mp) in 2011 following a stock assessment.
+Small GG quota increases occurred yearly from 2012 to 2015, and then it remained constant through 2022.
 RG quota decreased by 1.4 mp at the start of 2011, followed by a 0.910 mp late year quota increase in November.
 The quota fluctuated over the next several years between 5.37 mp and 5.72 mp.
 In late 2016, based on a stock assessment, the quota increased to 7.78 mp.
 The quota remained at this level through the end of 2018.
-Updated stock assessment projections decreased the RG quota to 3 mp in 2019 and it has remained at that level.
-SWG quota increased in 2012 to 0.582 mp with no further increases.
+Updated stock assessment projections considerably decreased the RG quota to 3 mp in 2019, with a further reduction occurring in 2022 to 2.79 mp.